Key Takeaways

 Living sustainably isn’t just about zero-waste packaging and switching out fluorescent lights to LEDs.
 It’s also about adopting a lifestyle that embraces self-sufficiency and planting garlic is a small part of that calculation.
 Growing your own crops allow you to feed yourself but also, as in the case of garlic, provides a resource packed with important medicinal properties.

-Health benefits contributed to garlic include an improved immunity system, lower blood pressure, lower cholesterol, reduced risk of heart disease, improved skin, anti-oxidant that improves memory and reduces bones loss. - I am not a doctor nor do I play one on the internet so please consult your physician with any of the above mention medical conditions.
+Health benefits contributed to garlic include an improved immunity system, lower blood pressure, lower cholesterol, reduced risk of heart disease, improved skin, anti-oxidant that improves memory and reduces bone loss. - I am not a doctor nor play one on the internet so please consult your physician with any of the above-mentioned medical conditions.

 Who knows what the future of healthcare looks like so it’s important to keep ourselves as healthy as possible.
 Remember what our old friend Benjamin Franklin said: “An ounce of prevention is worth a pound of cure.”